shubhampatil1602/namaste-react/README.md

 - Most imp. package in our project is a bundler. (webpack, parcel, vite, etc...)

+- JSX - HTML-like or XML-like syntax.

+- JSX => Babel transpiles it to React.createElement => JS Object => HTMLElement(render) => And this all done by Babel.
+Babel is converting JSX to React.createElement.

+- Two ways to create Components in react: 1) Class Based (old) and 2) Functional Based Compponents (new).

+- A functional component is normal JS function that returns JSX code or React element.

+- Component Composition -> Component inside ReactComponent

-### 🚀 To install a package we use npm and to execute a package we use npx command.
+### 🚀 `To install a package we use npm and to execute a package we use npx command.`

 ## What is Parcel doing for us ?